Pluggable-Transports/Pluggable-Transports-website/_pages/how-transports.md

 ### Making it look like noise

 A significant step up from this is to work towards making the traffic look like nothing at all.
 The goal here is to eliminate any identifying characteristics of the traffic, forcing a censor towards more expensive attacks.
-This is the approach in Tor's most famous "obfs" line of transports, and we refer to this as [Scrambling](/transports/#scrambling).
+This is the approach in Tor's most famous "obfs" line of transports such as [obfs4](https://software.pluggabletransports.info/obfs4) which incorporates adaptive obfuscation patterns based on censorship levels, and we refer to this as [Scrambling](/transports/#scrambling).

 To defeat scrambling, censors must either select only recognized and "approved" traffic out (whitelisting), scan the destination of each unrecognized stream of traffic and determine if it is legitimate or a circumvention tool, or find ways to interfere with or still identify the traffic.